-- 1. Internal Review: Applicants can apply to Council for an internal review.
+- Internal Review: Applicants can apply to Council for an internal review.
 The review is conducted by someone more senior than the original decision maker and a fee of \$40 is applicable.
 Applicants have 20 working days after receiving notice of a decision to ask for an internal review.
-The Internal Review Application form is available on Council's website here. - IPC review: If an applicant is not satisfied with the internal review or does not want one to be conducted by Council, they can ask for a review by the Information and Privacy Commissioner (IPC).
-Applicants have eight weeks from being notified of a decision to ask for this review. - NCAT review: If an applicant is not satisfied with the decision of the information and Privacy Commission or the internal reviewer, or if they do not want to take those options, they can apply to the NSW Civil and Administrative
+The Internal Review Application form is available on Council's website here. - 2.
+IPC review: If an applicant is not satisfied with the internal review or does not want one to be conducted by Council, they can ask for a review by the Information and Privacy Commissioner (IPC).
+Applicants have eight weeks from being notified of a decision to ask for this review.

-Tribunal (NCAT) for a review of the decision.
+3. NCAT review: If an applicant is not satisfied with the decision of the information and Privacy Commission or the internal reviewer, or if they do not want to pursue either of those options, they can apply to the NSW Civil and Administrative Tribunal (NCAT) for a review of the decision.

 There are no rights of review in respect of Informal Requests.
-However, the applicant may make a Formal Access Application at any time.